sequenceiq/blog-test/source/_posts/2014-11-13-kylin-on-docker.markdown

 ##Architecture

-For an overview and the used components please check this diagram.
+For an overview and the used components and architecture please check this diagram.

 ![](https://raw.githubusercontent.com/sequenceiq/docker-kylin/master/img/kylin_diagram.png)

+For your reference you can also check the Ambari blueprint to learn the components used by Kylin.
+Both [singlenode](https://raw.githubusercontent.com/sequenceiq/docker-kylin/master/kylin-singlenode.json) and [multinode](https://raw.githubusercontent.com/sequenceiq/docker-kylin/master/kylin-multinode.json) blueprint templates are available.

 ##Kylin cluster running on Docker